ubco-cmps/cosc122_course/class/week09/lab/Task2.md

 - Create a loop that initializes at 1 and runs 10 times (with the 10th time included).

-- For each iteration, print the number loop variable number into the document.
+- For each iteration, print the loop variable number into the document.

 - Each number should be on separate line.